 By Ferida Wolff and Harriet May Savitz

 What to do when 100 elephants want to come over for tea but you don’t have any tea bags?
 Serve lemonade, of course!
-This humorous and imaginative book teaches anxious kids ways to deal with different situations that are and can be worrying.
+This humorous and imaginative addition to your collection of children's books about worry teaches anxious kids ways to deal with different situations that are and can be worrying.
 Kids will learn to rethink their reactions to events and become more creative with their problem solving.

 Recommended for: Parents of anxious kids who love funny books.